bobdevv/bik/README.md

 - Backups are stored as standard zip files, so they can be extracted manually if needed
 - The `.bik` directory is never included in backups
-- On Windows, PowerShell's `Compress-Archive` and `Expand-Archive` are used for zip operations
+- Uses libzip if available, else minizip for zip operations
-- The GUI requires FLTK to be installed

 ## License